For additional information about important dates and times, please consult the Rotman HUB.

-Rules and regulations for the Master of Financial Risk Management program are governed by the School of Graduate Studies (SGS) at the University of Toronto.
+Rules and regulations for the Executive MBA program are governed by the School of Graduate Studies (SGS) at the University of Toronto.
 The regulations of SGS are applicable, but not limited to, all matters relating to academic standards, examinations, course enrolment, and academic integrity.
 The SGS Calendar is available online.

 EMBA students must comply and adhere to the same academic standards as the full-time and morning/evening MBA students.
 For the purpose of this website, MBA and EMBA are used interchangeably and the term University refers to the University of Toronto.

 The Managing Director, Professional MBA Programs is responsible for all aspects of the EMBA program and works closely with the Academic Director; the Vice-Dean, MBA Programs; and the Dean of the Rotman School of Management to ensure a high quality student experience for all.